tgstation/tgstation/.github/guides/STANDARDS.md

 These are our code standards.
 They include information about how to properly work with our code, rules about how to structure what you're writing, and some more general information about BYOND and Dream Maker.

+As with the style guide, you are expected to follow these specifications in order to make everyone's lives easier.
+It'll save both your time and ours, by making sure you don't have to make any changes and we don't have to ask you to.
+Thank you for reading this file!

 1. [General](#general)
 2. [Structural](#structural)
 3. [Optimization](#optimization)